avisi-cloud/acloud-toolkit/docs/acloud-toolkit_volumes_batch-migrate.md

 ### Synopsis

 Batch migrate all volumes from a source storage class within a namespace to another storage class.
 For each PVC that has the source storage class within the namespace, this will create a new PVC using the target storage class, and copy all file contents over to the new volume.
-The existing persistent volume will remain available in the cluster.
+The existing persistent volume(s) will remain available within the cluster.

 ```
 acloud-toolkit volumes batch-migrate [flags]